 - Protection against financial loss as a result of third party claims

-- You are more likely to be awarded the contract because you are less likely to abandon a project when faced by losses from claims.
+- You’ll be more likely awarded the contract because you are less likely to abandon a project when faced by losses from claims.
 Also, you will be compliant as liability insurance is mandatory in most states.
-You are unlikely to awarded a roofing contract without this coverage.
+You’ll be unlikely awarded a roofing contract without this coverage.

-No. If you use your car to visit customers, pick up tools, or run work errands you will need to invest in Commercial Auto Insurance.
+No. If you use your car to visit customers, pick up tools, or run work errands, invest in Commercial Auto Insurance.

 No, it only covers third parties, like your client or visitors to the worksite.
 Worker’s Compensation is what’s responsible for covering your employees.

-No. Financial losses incurred by repairing damage to existing buildings and structures you are roofing can be covered by Builder’s Risk Insurance.
-This policy also offers coverage for the cost of re-erecting scaffolding that has fallen, the cost of project delay penalties and fines or the cost of replacing materials or tools stolen from the site.
+No. Builder’s Risk Insurance cover financial losses incurred by repairing damage to existing buildings and structures you are roofing.
+This policy also offers coverage for the cost of re-erecting scaffolding that has fallen.
+As well as the cost of project delay penalties and fines or the cost of replacing materials or tools stolen from the site.